hungdaqq/Smarthome-IoT/Features/Livingroom/README.md

 6. Edit the datasource of each widgets/charts/tables.

 ## Features
-1. Temperature monitoring with sensor.
+1. Temperature monitoring with sensor device (low-powered).
 2. Controll light with movement sensor, button, and RPC command.